Engee documentation

 Details

-Force values for the corresponding displacements given in the parameters Deformation vector.
-This vector must have the same dimensionality as Deformation vector.
-The minimum number of elements of the vector depends on the chosen interpolation method.
-If the parameter Interpolation method is set to:
+Force values for the corresponding displacements specified in the parameter Deformation vector.
+This vector must have the same dimension as Deformation vector.
+The minimum number of vector elements depends on the chosen interpolation method.
+If for the parameter Interpolation method the value is set:

-If you do not specify a reference point for the origin, the block will automatically add a reference point to the origin, i.e. at the intersection of zero displacement and zero force.
+If you do not specify a reference point for the origin, the block will automatically add a reference point to the origin, that is, at the intersection of zero displacement and zero force.

 Dependencies

-To use this parameter, set the Parameterization parameters to .
-By table lookup.
+To use this parameter, set for the parameter Parameterization meaning By table lookup.

 Units